Acne – symptoms, causes and how to treat it

 Over-the-counter acne treatments may help, or prescription treatments after seeing a GP for more severe acne.
 In some cases, a referral to a skin specialist or dermatologist may be recommended.
 Treatments may take some months to have an effect, and include:

-- Antibiotics: Either applied to the skin (clindamycin, erythromycin), or taken as tablets (tetracycline and its derivatives) control surface bacteria, which aggravate and often foster acne.
+- Antibiotics: Antibiotics applied to the skin (clindamycin, erythromycin), or taken as tablets (tetracycline and its derivatives) control surface bacteria, which aggravate and often foster acne.
 Antibiotics are more effective when combined with benzoyl peroxide or retinoids.
 The oral retinoid isotretinoin is reserved for people with severe (nodular or cystic) disease.
 Isotretinoin shrinks the size of oil glands, the anatomical origin of acne.
 Without active plump oil glands, acne actively diminishes.
-Side effects can include dry skin, elevated lipids ( cholesterol) and birth defects.
+Side effects can include dry skin, elevated lipids (cholesterol) and birth defects.
 Women of child-bearing age must practise birth control before, during and after treatment (often a year) with isotretinoin.
 The use of isotretinoin requires rigorous testing (lipids, pregnancy) and follow-up for the recommended period.

-- Hormone therapy may be helpful for some women with acne, especially for those with signs and symptoms ( irregular periods, thinning hair) of androgen (male hormone) excess.
+- Hormone therapy: Hormone therapy may be helpful for some women with acne, especially for those with signs and symptoms ( irregular periods, thinning hair) of androgen (male hormone) excess.
 The hormone therapy consists of low-dose oestrogen and cyproterone acetate.
 For some women, taking the Pill may be recommended, even if it is not needed as a contraceptive.